BaQs/pyEzviz/README.md

 As there is no official documentation on the API, I had to reverse-engineer what is the one used in the Ezviz IOS APP.
 Some Regions might operate on an isolated platform and require a url to be entered.
 US for example:

-pyezviz -u username@domain.com -p PASS@123 -r apiius.ezvizlife.com devices status
+pyezvizapi -u username@domain.com -p PASS@123 -r apiius.ezvizlife.com devices status

 ## Contributing